Our AI features started the way everyone’s do: call the OpenAI API, ship the feature, move on. Then the bills started stacking up.

 return response

-This is the data that tells you if a model update degraded classification accuracy from 94% to 87%.
-Without it, you’re flying blind.
+This data tells you when a model update silently dropped classification accuracy from 94% to 87%.
+Without it, you won’t notice until users complain.

-I want to be clear about where local models are a bad idea:
+I want to be specific about where local models aren’t worth it:

-- Your team is small.
-Running local inference is another service to maintain.
-If you have 2-3 engineers, that operational burden might not be worth the savings.
+- Small teams.
+Local inference is another service to maintain.
+If you have 2-3 engineers, that operational tax might not be worth it.

-- Compliance requires specific providers.
-Some industries need SOC 2 certified inference endpoints.
-Self-hosted models require you to own that compliance story.
+- Compliance requirements.
+Some industries require SOC 2 certified inference.
+Self-hosting means you own that compliance burden.

-The hybrid approach isn’t about eliminating API costs — it’s about being intentional about where you spend.
+The hybrid approach isn’t about eliminating API costs.
+It’s about spending intentionally.

 -